serge-rgb/milton/README.md

 Here is the  [latest video tutorial](https://www.youtube.com/watch?v=g27gHio2Ohk)

 Check out the [patreon page](https://www.patreon.com/serge_rgb?ty=h) if you would like to help out. :)

+Milton is Windows only at the moment.
+Linux and OSX support is intended for the future, but I don't know when that will come.

 How to Compile
 ==============